7 Reasons to Visit Brindisi

 Brindisi Old Houses

-Maybe it’s just me, but I’m fascinated by old houses, especially when they are a little crumbling.
-It’s not that I don’t like the restored ancient buildings, but in the crumbling constructions I can feel the life, and my imagination starts to run freely.
+Maybe it’s just me, but I’m fascinated by old houses, even when they are a little crumbling.
+It’s not that I don’t like restored ancient buildings, but I sometimes feel like perfection – as it happened to me when I visited Alberobello – ends up being a bit too aseptic for my taste.
+When I look at peeling facades, I can feel life, and my imagination starts to run freely.

 6. Ostuni, the ‘White City’